AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

  - PI Adapter for OPC UA

+## Import an edge system configuration

+Use the following procedure to import an edge system configuration from the field to the corresponding edge system digital twin:

+1. In the left pane, select **Data Management** > **Edge Systems**.

+1. Verify that the **Edge Systems/Configuration Library** selector is set to **Edge Systems**.

+1. Find and select the edge device to configure.

+## Edit an edge system configuration

-Use the following procedure to modify an edge system configuration and export it for use:
+Use the following procedure to edit an edge system configuration and export it for use:

 1. In the left pane, select **Data Management** > **Edge Systems**.